-- When vendors declare that they do not see the value for the funding of Gartner, Gartner will use the strategy of upselling the vendor to a higher level where they will really have the great access to analysts, and the ability to influence them that was promised in the lower level.
+- When vendors declare that they do not see the value for the funding of Gartner, Gartner will use the strategy of upselling the vendor to a higher level where they will have the excellent access to analysts.
+The ability to influence them that was promised in the lower level.

 - This is the exact sales strategy used by the Church of Scientology to keep their devotees investing in Scientology courses, even when the devotees fail to see the benefits of their courses.

 The Striking Similarity to The Chruch of Scientology